 The city has some incredible architecture, but a trip to Old Aberdeen has to be on your itinerary.
 King’s College, a university founded in 1495, is a highlight for most tourists and be sure to visit Powis Gate Towers just along the road, as well as St Machar’s Cathedral and The Spittal.

 Head just a little further out of Old Aberdeen through Seaton Park to a medieval crossing called the Brig O’Balgownie (a brig meaning bridge in Scots).
 It is a beautiful slice of history tucked away in a suburb and one of Scotland's oldest bridges - very cool!

 The beach is a popular tourist area, for good reason, but many tourists miss out Footdee, or ‘Fittie’ as it’s known by locals.
 During your time in the city, be sure to enjoy a wander around this old fishing village.
 The homes have different facades and decor, and it’s a truly unique area and unlike anything I’ve seen elsewhere.
 If you have a car, take a drive from Fittie up to the Torry Battery.
 It gives a panoramic viewpoint over the North Sea, the harbour, the beach and beyond.
 If you're lucky you’ll also catch some playful resident dolphins having some fun.

 Last but not least, take the time to get out of the city.
-The surrounding Aberdeenshire area is a nature lovers paradise.
-It’s the gateway to the Highlands, and is home to famous golf courses and countless castle and whisky trails.
-But, be sure to plan your time as it will take you longer to get to places than you think.
-Google might say 60 minutes but if you get stuck behind a caravan or a tractor... it’s going to be a while!
+The surrounding Aberdeenshire area is a nature lovers' paradise.
+It’s the gateway to the Highlands, and is home to famous golf courses, medieval castles and several whisky trails.
+Be sure to plan your time, as it will take you longer to get to places than you think.
+Google might say 60 minutes, but if you get stuck behind a caravan or a tractor... it’s going to be a while!